This site is part of Informa PLC

 Mobile payments can be used for large purchases or even to buy a piece of fruit from a street vendor.
 The 2 most popular mobile payment apps are WeChat and Alipay.

-Starting from July 2023, both WeChat and Alipay have introduced the option of accepting foreign bank cards.
-After completing the inputting of your bank card, you can use Alipay or WeChat to make almost all your payments during your time in China, which is very convenient.
+Both WeChat and Alipay have introduced the option of accepting foreign bank cards.
+After completing the inputting of your bank card, you can use Alipay or WeChat to make almost all your payments during your time in China.

 Metros (recommended route)